 - It applies to any entity with a UK payroll, including charities, businesses, recruitment agencies and public authorities.

 - It will apply to employees furloughed since 28 February.
-They will have to be designated as furloughed by the employer; it is not an option to insist on being furloughed.
+They have to be designated as furloughed by the employer; it is not an option to insist on being furloughed.

 - A new online portal has been set up on HMRC's website to receive employer's applications.